loginov-rocks/BluetoothTerminal/README.md

 #### `void start()`

-Initializes and starts the BLE service and characteristic.
+Initializes and starts the BLE service, making the device discoverable and ready to accept connections.
+It is recommended to call this method after completing all other configurations, such as setting the service UUID, characteristic UUID, device name, and buffer sizes.
+Once start() is called, changes to these settings will not take effect.
+Starting the service after configuration ensures that all settings are correctly applied before the BLE service becomes active.

 Example: